 We are exposed to a variety of risks, including liquidity risk, interest rate risk, credit risk, operational risk and legal risk.
 The effectiveness of our risk management is limited by the quality and timeliness of available data.
 Our risk management techniques may not be fully effective in mitigating our risks in all market environments or against all types of risk, including risks that are unidentified or unanticipated.
 Some methods of managing risks are based upon observed historical market behavior.
 As a result, these methods may not predict future risk exposures, which could be greater than the historical measures adopted.
 Other risk management methods depend upon an evaluation of information regarding markets, customers or other matters.
 This information may not in all cases be accurate, complete, current, or properly evaluated.
 Management of operational, legal or regulatory risk requires, among other things, policies and procedures to properly record and verify a number of transactions and events.
 Although we have established these policies and procedures, they may not be fully effective.
-Our future success will depend, in part, on our ability to respond to new technological advances and evolving NBFC and implementation of such technology entails significant technical and business risks.
+Our future success will depend, in part, on our ability to respond to new technological advances and evolving NBFC and vehicle finance sector standards and practices on a cost-effective and timely basis.
+The development and implementation of such technology entails significant technical and business risks.
 There can be no assurance that we will successfully implement new technologies or adapt our transaction-processing systems to customer requirements or evolving market standards.